 Alternative Hair Loss Treatments

-- Hair Transplant Surgery: This involves relocating hair follicles from one part of the scalp (usually the back) to balding or thinning areas.
+- Hair transplant surgery: this involves relocating hair follicles from one part of the scalp (usually the back) to balding or thinning areas.
 Whilst it may offer long-lasting results, hair transplant surgery is expensive and results may vary greatly.